MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-information-protection.md

 ## Block upload of unclassified documents in real time

-Prevent users from uploading unprotected data to the cloud, by utilizing Cloud App Security's [session controls](proxy-intro-aad.md).
+Prevent users from uploading unprotected data to the cloud, by utilizing the Defender for Cloud Apps [session controls](proxy-intro-aad.md).

 ### Prerequisites